Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/WordPress.PHP.DevelopmentFunctions.md

 ## Description

-Restrict the use of various development functions.
+Restricts the use of various development functions.

 ## Further Reading